OskarKlintrotSkolarbeteWP14/1dv450-oklib08-webbramverk/README.md

 $ rails server -b 0.0.0.0 # Server runs at http://localhost:8080
 ```

-The Postman test-collection is located under `/positioning_api/test/positioning_api.json.postman_collection`.
+The Postman test-collection is located under `/positioning_api/test/positioning_api.json.postman_collection` and you also need to import the environment file that is located at `/positioning_api/test/positioning_api.postman_environment`.
 Before each run you need to restore the database so the seed is matching the tests:
 ``` Bash
 $ rake db:setup
 ```
+Before your first run you must run `POST auth`, mark the token and right-click on it and save it in the `positioning_api` as the `token`.
+If you can't get the correct menu when right-clicking then just choose the environment-menu and choose `Manage environment`, choose `positioning_api` and paste it as the `token`.

 ## Deprecated instructions for assignment 1
 ### Vagrant setup